 Cocoa360, Seed Grant Winner, 2019

 Cocoa360 is pioneering a new model of development that leverages existing community resources to improve access to education and healthcare for rural cocoa farming communities.
 Our Tarkwa Breman Center of Excellence (TBCE) – a girls’ school, clinic, and community library – is situated in Tarkwa Breman, a cocoa farming community in the Western Ghana.
 In exchange for tuition-free education and subsidized healthcare services, community members work on a community-run cocoa farm.
-Recent news: Cocoa360 has acquired a new 15-acre cocoa farm, six new water tanks, two new buses, and fully set up a library and computer room.
-The team is looking for funding to expand operations and is in need of development and research fellows.
+Cocoa360 has acquired a new 15-acre cocoa farm, six new water tanks, two new buses, and fully set up a library and computer room.
+In addition, the team is currently implementing a campaign called Giving Tuesday, in order to provide essential educational materials for the new Junior High School students.

 4Beez, Seed Grant Winner, 2019